PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Avneet Parmar, York Region Public Health
+Asim Rana, Senior Public Health Inspector, York Region Public Health

-Elizabeth Cote, York Region Public Health
+Avneet Parmar, Epidemiologist, York Region Public Health

 Description: The COVID-19 pandemic highlighted the need for comprehensive, timely, and reliable data systems for infectious disease management.
 York Region Public Health collaborated with their Business Intelligence team to develop the Integrated Case and Outbreak Management System (ICOMS).
 This centralized application streamlines the enormous burden of managing new cases and outbreaks, complex data entry practices, copious documentation, repetitive analyses, reporting, and improving public health practices for investigation and surveillance teams.
 Users and subject matter experts are empowered to participate in iterative customized enhancements in response to challenges, including aggregated reporting for respiratory outbreaks, complex multi-pathogen outbreaks, and data-driven insights through visualizations.